Every day, people watch billions of videos.

 Use your iPhone, and video editing software that comes with your computer.

-There’s nothing wrong with using iMovie (or even shooting 1 take videos) in your first pieces.
+There’s nothing wrong with using an online video editor like Clipchamp or iMovie (or even shooting 1 take videos) in your first pieces.

 You don’t even need to create fancy production sets.
 You can use existing networks, like Facebook Live, for your video marketing efforts.
 For more about this, read 22 Ways Brands Can Use Facebook Live Video to Drive Business.